manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Spent my whole day trying to understand recursion in Javascript, when I started learning, it was difficult but at the end of the day, I finally understood the concept of recursion, which turns out it is easy once you get the hang of it.

+### Day 23: November 26, 2019
+**Today's Progress**:  Started Learning Algorithm and Data Structures.

+**What did I do?😃:**
+Started learning Javascript data structures and algorithms, my coding skills are improving day by day, I cannot focus on anything other than coding, I'm addicted to writing code all day.